aminrimdans/Naveena_Daniel_Data606/Proposal.md

 **What questions do you have in mind and would like to answer?**

-- What is being recalled and who is the manufacturing firm?
+- What is being recalled more frequently and who is the manufacturing firm?
 - How many recalls does each firm have?
 - What is the severity of the reason for recall (Class I, II, III)?
 - Which product type has more recalls?